NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_construct-mappings.rst

 individual disks, and RAID groups).
 A Cinder volume is a block device.
 Most commonly, these block devices are made available to OpenStack Compute instances.
-NetApp’s various driver options for deployment of FAS as a provider of Cinder storage place Cinder volumes, snapshot copies, and clones within FlexVol volumes.
+NetApp’s various driver options for deployment of FAS and All Flash FAS (AFF) as a provider of Cinder storage place Cinder volumes, snapshot copies, and clones within FlexVol volumes.

 .. important::